Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 21 February 2012 19: 43

-"In general, on behalf of everyone who deals with this topic, works at the enterprises of the military-industrial complex, profile complex, I would gladly slap this trait in the face." - and the problem is solved very easily: in a timely manner and as much as possible to inform taxpayers about where and on what their financial resources are spent! as in the notorious America! .. and there will be no misunderstandings .. how much can you "secret" everything?
+"And in general, on behalf of everyone who deals with this topic, works at enterprises of the military-industrial complex, licensed complex, I would gladly punch this devil in the face." - and the problem is solved very easily: promptly and to the maximum possible extent inform taxpayers about where and on what their financial resources are spent!
+Like in the notorious America!.. and there will be no misunderstandings.. how much longer can everything be "classified"?

 1. +1